-\paragraph{Transfusion Appropriateness.} Using the same dumbbell chart, Dr.\ Metcalf also reviewed transfusion appropriateness.
-When a patient receives a red blood cell transfusion, the provider's target postoperative hemoglobin value should be between 7g/dL and 9g/dL.
-To view only patients who received red blood cell transfusions, Dr.\ Metcalf added a dot plot of postoperative hemoglobin and units of red blood cells transfused intraoperatively.
-Appropriate transfusion is a practice applicable to all cases, elective or urgent; hence, he removed the elective case filter, and changed the sorting of the dumbell chart to postoperative hemoglobin levels for easier comparison of the postoperative values.
-Using the brush feature of the dot plot, Dr.\ Metcalf could filter out patients who did not receive red blood cell transfusions during the surgery, resulting in the dumbell chart shown in Figure~\ref{ref:dumbbell_after_filter}.
-After applying the filter, Dr.\ Metcalf observed a significant amount of cases for which postoperative hemoglobin values were much higher than the target value, indicating over-transfusion in these cases.
-Dr.\ Metcalf then used this information to advise surgeons and anesthesiologists for better hemoglobin level targeting when performing transfusions.
+\paragraph{Transfusion Appropriateness.} Using another dumbbell chart, Dr. Metcalf also reviewed transfusion appropriateness (\textbf{G2}, best practices).
+When a patient receives a red blood cell transfusion, the provider's target postoperative hemoglobin value is between 7g/dL and 9g/dL.
+To view only patients who received red blood cell transfusions, our collaborator added a dot plot of postoperative hemoglobin and units of red blood cells transfused intraoperatively.
+Appropriate transfusion is a practice applicable to all cases, elective or urgent; hence, he removed the elective case filter, and sorted the dumbbell chart to postoperative hemoglobin levels for easier comparison of the postoperative values.
+Using the brush feature of the dot plot, our collaborator could filter out patients who did not receive red blood cell transfusions during the surgery, resulting in the dumbbell chart shown in Figure~\ref{fig:dumbbell_after_filter}.
+After applying the filter, our collaborator observed a significant amount of cases for which postoperative hemoglobin values were much higher than the target value, indicating over-transfusion in these cases.
+He then used this information to advise surgeons and anesthesiologists for better hemoglobin level targeting when performing transfusions.

 \paragraph{Cell Salvage.} Another key point of patient blood management is the use of cell salvage.
 Cell salvage is recycling a patient's blood when they bleed during the surgery, an alternative to transfusions.
-Ideally, all surgeons should use cell salvage when performing transfusions.
-Dr.\ Metcalf started with a heatmap of cell salvage, which he aggregated by surgeons.
+Ideally, all surgeons should use cell salvage when performing transfusions (\textbf{G2}, best practices).
+Dr. Metcalf started with a heatmap of cell salvage, which he aggregated by surgeons.
 The heatmap shows that most surgeons used cell salvage, but the chart does not indicate how surgeons were using cell salvage when they were also transfusing.